muri11as/Tails-and-TUF/Metadata-Production/README.md

 ###3.
 Edit the configuration files

-Inside the Config Files directory, open the following configuration files, and make the changes according to your environment.
+Inside the Config Files (or current if did step 4 first) directory, open the following configuration files, and make the changes according to your environment.

 * setupconfig.txt
 * keyconfig.txt